WeTransfer/WeScan/README.md

 ## Usage

-1. Make sure that your ViewController conforms to the `ImageScannerControllerDelegate` protocol
+1. Make sure that your ViewController confirms to the `ImageScannerControllerDelegate` protocol
 ```swift
 class YourViewController: UIViewController, ImageScannerControllerDelegate {